 Read more about our options for cardiovascular diseases here.

 Julie Hathaway, MSc, CGC, CCGC, is a clinical liaison at Blueprint Genetics.
-She has over six years’ experience working in cardiac genetics; her past roles include both program coordinator and genetic counselor in a provincial multidisciplinary inherited arrhythmia program.
+She has over 6 years’ experience working in cardiac genetics; her past roles include both program coordinator and genetic counselor in a provincial multidisciplinary inherited arrhythmia program.
 Julie is an American and Canadian board-certified genetic counselor.